hayashikotoba/life/resolution_2024_v1.md

    2. Do 10 pullups
    3. Bench 100kg
 8. Clean up digital files
-   1. Get down to 2 x 8tb harddrive
+   1. Get down to 3 x 8tb harddrive
+   2. Clean 2022 and 2023 Icloud files.
+      1. Strategy.
+In January 2024, clean up files from January 2021, 2022, 2023.
+Repeat for other months.